buedaswag/articles/Value_Stream_Mapping_Workshop_at_Relex_Session_3.md

 ### The Significant Impact of Improvement Work

-The impact of improving work is so big, that it gives us so much more capacity, it's even better than having more team members.
+The impact of improving work is so big, that it gives us so much more capacity, it's even better than adding more headcount.
 If we reduce the deployment lead time from weeks to minutes, we will be able to go from deploying once per quarter to once per week.
 In one year **this is the difference between deploying 4 times or 52 times**.
 Doing this improvement is significantly better than adding more headcount.

-### Consequences of Not Improving Work:
+### Consequences of Not Improving Work

 If we don’t improve work what happens?
 We do the work, but we are having a bunch of waste so we’ll **not be productive**, we’ll likely have **defects**, and we’ll **miss opportunities to provide value**.
 Without continual improvement, we risk being drowned in inefficiencies.